damsleth/cloneweek/README.md

 - `callback_host`: Callback host URL.
 - `callback_port`: Callback port number.
 - `callback_path`: Callback path.

+### Optional

 - `ignore_categories`: Categories to ignore when cloning events.
 - `default_categories`: Default categories to clone if not specified.
 - `auto_close_browser`: Automatically close the browser after authentication (1 to enable, 0 to disable).
-- `auth_token`: Authentication token to use, if not provided, the app will open a browser to authenticate.
 - `dryrun`: Perform a dry run without creating events (1 to enable, 0 to disable).
 - `debug`: Enable debug logging (1 to enable, 0 to disable).
 - `verbose`: Enable verbose logging (1 to enable, 0 to disable).
 - `log_events`: Log calendar events to stdout (1 to enable, 0 to disable).
 - `log_ignored_events`: Log ignored and unmatched events to stdout (1 to enable, 0 to disable).
 - `prefix_log`: Prefix log messages with ["INFO", "DEBUG", "ERROR"] (1 to enable, 0 to disable).
+- `graph_token`: Authentication token to use, if not provided, the app will open a browser to authenticate.
+- `graph_token_exp`: expiration datetime for the graph token, if it's cached.

 This script should work effectively on macOS to clone your Outlook calendar events from the previous week to the current week, excluding events based on the custom ignore category and filters.
 Adjust the script as needed based on your specific requirements.